bhargav23/EVA4/S14/Readme.md

 # S14/15A Data creation
-There five types of images are there in the dataset.
+There Six types of images are there in the dataset.
 They are
 * Background
 * Foreground
 * Foreground mask images
-* FG_BG
+* FGBG
-* FG_BG masks
+* FGBG masks
+* Depth images

 ### Foreground images
 * The Foreground images are downloaded from the internet.
 I downloaded 100 **parrot** images.
-* And another 100 images are created by flipping and transposing.
+* And another 100 images are created by flipping in GIMP.
 * So there are 200  images are there now

 ### Background images
 * There are 100 **house and shop** images are downloaded from internet.